LPCIC/elpi/src/parser/README.md

 - [test_lexer.ml](test_lexer.ml) tests some lexing rules
 - [test_parser.ml](test_parser.ml) tests some parsing rules

-While the grammar is not extensible token families are used to provide an open ended set of mixfix symbols.
-The relative precedence of a mixfix is given by their family which is identified by its prefix.
+While the grammar is not extensible token families provide an open ended set of mixfix symbols.
+The relative precedence of a mixfix is given by its family which is identified by its prefix.

 When this parser encounters an mixfix declaration it outputs an error along these lines: